pheryjs/phery/README.md

 #### phery.lock_config()

-Locks the configuration, so that nobody can change the configuration again using `phery.config()` Works as an extra safety measure against
+Locks the configuration, so that nobody can change the configuration again using `phery.config()` Works as an extra safety measure against people messing with your projet settings

 ```js
 phery.config({